 SDG Summer School

 In September 2015, world leaders committed to 17 Sustainable Development Goals or SDGs.
 Over the next 15 years, governments will strive to achieve goals such as ending extreme poverty, fighting inequality and tackling climate change.
 To achieve these goals, we need to enable today’s youth to play an active and meaningful role in tackling the SDGs.
-The motivation of the SDG Summer School is for teams of University students, in close collaboration with UN organisations, to conceive ways to use open data, crowdsourcing technologies, and low-cost open source solutions to tackle sustainable development in ways that even schoolchildren can participate in, and develop prototypes suitable for deployment.
+The motivation of the SDG Summer School is for teams of University students, in close collaboration with UN organisations, to conceive ways to use open data, crowdsourcing technologies, and low-cost open source solutions to tackle sustainable development in ways that a wider public can participate in.
+The goal is to develop prototypes suitable for deployment.

-The SDG Summer School is all about team-based problem solving and hands-on prototype development, going from a conception phase to producing practical demos.
-The overarching goal is to impact school-based science classes, by enabling tomorrow’s innovators to participate actively in tackling some of the world’s biggest challenges, today.
-This focus is inspired by Jean Piaget, father of the field of child developmental psychology.
-Piaget, who worked at University of Geneva for 50 years, encouraged several generations of educators to embrace hands-on modes of learning, which are at the heart of the crowdsourced creativity that this programme seeks to foster.
+The SDG Summer School is all about team-based problem solving and hands-on prototype development, going from a conception phase to producing practical demos, using Open Source solutions.
+The overarching goal is to make a useful prototype and develop a realistic deployment plan, in just four intense weeks, with weekly online pitching sessions every Friday to a set of professional coaches and distinguished mentors.
+Several International Organisations in Geneva provide exciting challenges based on extensive field experience.
+The methodology is inspired by Jean Piaget, a global pioneer of the Science of Education at University of Geneva for 50 years.
+Piaget encouraged several generations of educators to embrace a challenge-based mode of learning, which is at the heart of this unique Summer School.